wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-5.&emsp;*The sole responsibility of the miracle worker is to accept the Atonement for the miracle-worker’s self.*
+5. *The sole responsibility of the miracle worker is to accept the Atonement for the miracle-worker’s self.*
 ²This means you recognise that mind is the only creative level, and that mind’s errors are healed by the Atonement.
 3Once you accept the Atonement, your mind can only heal.
 ⁴By denying your mind any destructive potential and re-instating your mind’s purely constructive powers, you place yourself in a position to undo the level confusion of others.